SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 • 28 from Flight Operations, and so on.

 Caution: Don't jump to conclusions that departments with the most reported safety issues are your "problem areas" or operational areas with the most inherent risk.
-It may be these departments have the highest exposure to hazards and hazard-related consequences.
+It may be that these departments have the highest exposure to hazards and hazard-related consequences.

 There is not enough information available from this chart to make a final determination as to what is causing these differences in safety reporting metrics.
 It could be that these departments with the highest number of associated safety issues have the healthiest safety reporting culture.
 Again, we cannot make this determination yet.